 In the past, I had made terrible decisions because of money, and I had made great decisions when ignoring money.

-As an example of a bad decision: in 2012, I accepted a job as COO of a family office/private wealth management company.
-I was wary about the opportunity because I wasn't sure I fully trusted my potential boss, but the promise of wealth was huge.
-Unsurprisingly, she didn't keep to her promised contract, and the payout was much less than what was promised (and documented), and brought with it torturous psychological games and requests for me to compromise my ethics.
-I learned what I could about finance (quite a lot, the good and bad) and left.
+As an example of a bad decision: In 2012, I accepted a job as COO of a family office/private wealth management company.
+I was wary about the opportunity because I wasn’t sure I fully trusted my potential boss, but the promise of wealth was huge.

 I know I can’t always trust my gut, because of the lack of experience.
 But once I have experience, I need to acknowledge it, take the plunge and listen.